perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

 ```bash
 cardano-cli query utxo --testnet-magic 42 --address $(cat coldLockScript.addr) --output-json | jq 'to_entries[] | select(.value.inlineDatum != null) | .value.inlineDatum.fields[] | .. | .bytes? | select(. == "fc6a114db76d31de585793749dcd6ad2d6c02a52ce9226820656bedd")'
 ```
-we see that the `jq` filter can find the key of child 4 in the datum again, it has been added succesfully.
+We see that the `jq` filter can find the key of child 4 in the datum again, it has been added successfully.

 ## Resign as vote role
-Similar to the delegetee role, the voter role can also unilateral resign their position in the list.
-In the following example we will resign child 7, to verify that this public key is still in the list of the delegation role we can use
+Similar to the delegate role, the voter role can also unilateral resign their position in the list.
+In the following example, we will resign child 7, to verify that this public key is still in the list of the delegation role, we can use
 ```bash
 cardano-cli query utxo --testnet-magic 42 --address $(cat hotLockScript.addr) --output-json | jq 'to_entries[] | select(.value.inlineDatum.list != null) | .value.inlineDatum.list[].fields[] | .bytes? | select(. == "fb5e0be4801aea73135efe43f4a3a6d08147af523112986dd5e7d13b")'
 ```
-The resign transaction for this child is given by this,
+The resignation transaction for this child is given by this,
 ```bash
 cardano-cli conway transaction build --testnet-magic 42 \
  --tx-in "$(cardano-cli query utxo --address "$(cat orchestrator.addr)" --testnet-magic 42 --out-file /dev/stdout | jq -r 'keys[0]')" \